-You'll want your mini motor home to be level for your own comfort (you don't want items sliding off counters and tables or out of cabinets).
+You'll want your motor home to be level for your own comfort (you don't want items sliding off counters and tables or out of cabinets).
 But more important, the unit must be level in order for your refrigerator and drainage system, both of which function by gravity, to operate properly.
 Place a level on the bottom of the refrigerator freezer compartment or in a normally level location inside the vehicle to determine proper levelness.
 Bubble levels are furnished with some refrigerators and are available from your Coachmen dealer.

-NOTE: When the unit has been leveled sideto-side and front-to-back, you may wish to permanently attach levels on the front and/or back and sides of the unit or inside near the driver, on the sidewall and dash panel.
+NOTE: When the unit has been leveled side-toside and front-to-back, you may wish to permanently attach levels on the front and/or back and sides of the unit or inside near the driver, on the sidewall and dash panel.
 This will allow you to tell at a glance if you've stopped on a level site, and will help speed up the leveling process.

-If your unit needs side-to-side leveling, you may make a step ramp (Figure 2) using $1'' \times 6''$ or $2'' \times 6''$ boards of varying lengths.
+If your unit needs side-to-side leveling, make a step leveling ramp (Figure 2) using 1" x 6" or 2" x 6" boards of varying lengths.
 Pull forward or back onto the leveling ramp until the tire(s) on the low side are level.
+There also are numerous commercial levelers available; ask your Coachmen dealer about them.